 There are a few things that can make or break a trade show event, and technical difficulties lead the way in unexpected setbacks.
-Unfortunately, the best trade show design won’t make the impact you’ve worked hard to achieve if your images won’t display on the monitor, the sound isn’t working or you can’t connect to the Wi-Fi.
+Unfortunately, the best trade show booth design won’t make the impact you’ve worked hard to achieve if your images won’t display on the monitor, the sound isn’t working or you can’t connect to the Wi-Fi.

-A disastrous trade show experience reflects poorly on the company, and can result in lost leads, poor ROI, and a whole lot of stress and confusion on the show floor for you, your staff and your executive team.
+A disastrous trade show experience reflects poorly on the company, and can result in lost leads, poor trade show ROI, and a whole lot of stress and confusion on the show floor for you, your staff and your executive team.
 Use these tips to avoid technical difficulties that can derail your trade show experience.

 Prep the Devices